 Working over the first variants of style for an app or a website often feels like a bit of magic and color choices and combinations are obviously the major part of this process.
-When asked what could be a fairy wand on this path, Ludmila says that she would make it out of four main components actually basic for any creative process: a good mood, a desire to transfer positive emotions and feelings, inspiration and love for the job you do.
-This combination motivates to find great solutions being persistent and hard-working at this stage.
-This basic approach empowered with deep knowledge or art and readiness to search can bring out amazing and – what is more – efficient and user-friendly designs.
+When asked what could be a fairy wand on this path, Ludmila says that she would make it out of four main components actually basic for any creative process: a good mood, a desire to transfer positive emotions and feelings, inspiration, and love for the job you do.
+This combination motivates her to find great solutions by being persistent and hard-working at this stage.
+This basic approach empowered with deep knowledge of art and readiness to search can bring out amazing and – what is more – efficient and user-friendly designs.

 Ludmila working over a UI concept